The description of phase transition in a black hole with conformal anomaly in the Ehrenfest's scheme

 In the standard thermodynamics, the phase transition is fundamental phenomena for a thermodynamical system.
 A phase transition means that a discontinuity of a state space variable occurs.
 That which kind of state variables have a discontinuity at the critical points determines which kind of phase transitions.
-We can think that the black holes are thermodynamic objects.
-The evolution of black holes can be classified some kinds of phase transition or not.
+Black hole thermodynamics is based on Hawking radiation and we can treat a black hole as a thermodynamic system.
+Now we use the classification of phase transitions proposed by Ehrenfest [18-21] to discriminate which order of phase transition does a black hole with conformal anomaly occur.
+Specifically first-order phase transitions involve a discontinuous entropy which is a first differential of Gibbs free energy.
+While in second-order phase transitions the entropy of black holes does not show a discontinuity, but the heat capacity and the other second differentials of G as the analogy of isothermal compressibility etc. do.
+Moreover, if the conformal anomaly leads a second-order phase transition as we demonstrate later, the Ehrenfest relations should be confirmed at phase transition points.

-First of all we focus on the Hawking temperature (7) and the relationship between the temperature and entropy is plotted in Figure 3.
-We can see that the shape of these curves for black hole with conformal anomaly are similar to Reissner-Nordstrom black hole, especially when $\alpha$ is small.
-The slope of temperature function is positive at the points adjacent to the critical point $r_{c}$.
-The temperature of a black hole with conformal anomaly in phase 1 is smaller than in phase 2.
+First of all we focus on the Hawking temperature (7) and the relationship between the temperature and mass of black hole is plotted in Figure 3.
+We can see that the shape of these curves for black hole with conformal anomaly are different from Reissner-Nordstrom black hole.
+The shapes of curves for black hole involving conformal anomaly are similar.
 It is evident that the curves are continuous, which means that the evolution of the black holes with conformal anomaly does not belong to the first order phase transition.

 Next we are going to check the existence of the second order phase transition describing how the black holes with conformal anomaly undergo.
-The first and second Ehrenfest's equations for black holes are,
+The first and second Ehrenfest's equations for black holes are [18-21],

 where the subscripts 1 and 2 stand for phase 1 and 2 respectively.
-The analog of volume expansion coefficient is denoted as,